Reviewed by Katelyn Hagerty, FNP

-If you’re interested in taking medication for dating anxiety, you’ll need to speak with a licensed psychiatry provider.
+If you’re interested in taking medication for dating anxiety, you can get an evaluation for anxiety treatment online.

 Dating is hard enough.
 From bad first dates to potential heartbreak or lovesick symptoms, there's plenty to worry about.
 But when you toss in a healthy dose of anxiety, it can be absolutely brutal to go out with a potential partner.